-The original Irish Coffee was created by chef Joe Sheridan at the Foynes airport in the 1940s.
-On a cold rainy night he whipped up the coffee and whiskey mixture for disembarking passengers whose flight had been grounded due to the weather.
-The drink was later served at the Shannon airport where it caught on.
+The original Irish Coffee was created by chef Joe Sheridan at the Foynes airport in the early 1940s.
+On a cold rainy night, he whipped up the coffee and whiskey mixture for disembarking passengers whose flight had been grounded due to the weather.
+The drink was later served at the Shannon airport, where it caught on.

 There are many versions of this boozy caffeinated drink and different technical methods to achieve the perfect whipped cream.
-When enjoying at home the goal can shift to create your perfect Irish Coffee.
+When enjoying at home, the goal can shift to create your perfect Irish Coffee.
 Let taste and preference determine the ratios, whiskey and coffee type.
-Explore more ways to add a kick to your morning joe with these cocktails.
+Explore more ways to add a kick to your cup of joe with these cocktails.

 SUGAR, Preferably brown sugar